 The following are some fat source considerations for you to add to your short and long-term food storage:

-- Peanut butter – Peanut butter has a shelf life of 1 year.
-Of course, if your family is anything like mine, peanut butter flies off the storage shelf.
+- Peanut butter – Peanut butter is not only a good source of protein, but has essential fats in it as well.
+It is a prepper essential for the pantry and has a shelf life of 1 year.
+Of course, if your family is anything like mine, peanut butter doesn’t last long on the shelves.

-- Nuts and seeds - Because of the high oil content in nuts and seeds their shelf life is usually affected.
+- Nuts and seeds – This food source is one of the most nutrient-dense foods and is also full of fiber to help you stay full longer.
+Due to the high protein count of these lightweight nutrition powerhouses, it can be an efficient meat replacement.
+Look for non-salted nut varieties to keep you hydrated longer.
+Because of the high oil content in nuts and seeds, their shelf lives are usually affected.
 Nuts and seeds typically last about 12 months.
 Therefore, planting your own or learning to forage in a natural environment can help you get some additional fats in your survival diet.
 Further, nuts can also be utilized as a flour alternative as well as a milk alternative, thus making it a tasty substitute for the real thing.

 - Canned goods – Some canned meats, such as spam, fish and canned ham can also provide an adequate source of fat for your survival diet.
 Due to the high salt content of some of these canned meats, they have a relatively long shelf life of anywhere between 2-5 years.

-Storing fats are good for short-term emergencies, however if you are planning for extended or long-term emergencies, it is advised to get your fat sources by natural means.
-The following list are fat sources that one can get living in a homesteading environment and most importantly, your health will be far better off:
+Storing fats are good for short-term emergencies, however, if you are planning for extended or long-term emergencies, it is advised to get your fat sources by natural means.
+The following list is fat sources that one can get living in a homesteading environment and most importantly, your health will be far better off:

 - Whole milk – Milk from animals can provide essential fats to our diets, and can also be used for cooking, making cheeses and other dishes.